dotnet/docs/docs/core/diagnostics/debug-deadlock.md

 **This article applies to: ✔️** .NET Core 3.0 SDK and later versions

-The tutorial walks through a deadlock scenario, using an example source code repository that contains code that will cause a deadlock.
+The tutorial walks through a deadlock scenario, using an [ASP.NET Core web app source code example](https://docs.microsoft.com/samples/dotnet/samples/diagnostic-scenarios) that causes a deadlock.
 In this scenario, the endpoint will experience a hang, and thread accumulation.
-You'll learn how you can use various tools to analyze the problem, such as code dumps, code dump analysis, and process tracing.
+You'll learn how you can use various tools to analyze the problem, such as core dumps, core dump analysis, and process tracing.

 ## Prerequisites

 The tutorial relies the following:

-- [Sample debug target](sample-debug-target.md) to trigger the scenario.
+- [Sample debug target](https://docs.microsoft.com/samples/dotnet/samples/diagnostic-scenarios) to trigger the scenario.
 - [dotnet-trace](dotnet-trace.md) to list processes.
 - [dotnet-dump](dotnet-dump.md) to collect, and analyze a dump file.